sergiojx/variscite4ARM/README.md

 Here in sample code instead of "/dev/mydevice" use /dev/ttymxc1 or /dev/ttymxc2 device.

+# VAR SPI
+[http://variwiki.com/index.php?title=DART-6UL_SPI#SPI_2](http://variwiki.com/index.php?title=DART-6UL_SPI#SPI_2) contains SPI2 example for your reference.
+If you have specific pins, please provide detailed pin you intent to be used for SPI2 port.

 # How to delete files only, but keep the directory structure?
 ```